 EMF Regulations & The Thermal Effect

-EMF regulations are a messy hodgepodge of standards and enforcement agencies, and that’s a subject for another post.
+The current EMF regulations we have are a messy hodgepodge of standards and enforcement agencies.
+But that’s a subject for another post.

 |European power frequency||Mobile phone base station frequency||Microwave oven frequency|

 |Electric field (V/m)||Magnetic field (µT)||Power density (W/m2)||Power density (W/m2)||Power density (W/m2)|

 |Occupational exposure limits||10 000||500||22.5||45|